-The purpose of the Contract Major is to allow highly motivated students to follow a course of study outside the boundaries of established majors.
+The purpose of a Contract Major is to allow highly motivated students to follow a course of study outside the boundaries of established majors.
 Students have an opportunity to draw from the wealth of offered courses to develop a major that corresponds to their particular interests and goals.

-Pursuit of a Contract Major should begin first semester of sophomore year.
+Pursuit of a Contract Major should begin as early as possible first semester of sophomore year.

 A Contract Major cannot be pursued in conjunction with another major or concentration.

 - major + coordinate program